miraodasilva/evalaudio/README.md

 # evalaudio
 This repo allows you to easily compare audio samples using objective evaluation metrics, reproducing the evaluation procedure presented in our [work](https://sites.google.com/view/video-to-speech).
-It contains two ASR models: one for GRID and one for LRW.
+It contains two ASR models: one for GRID and one for LRW (taken from [this repo](https://github.com/mpc001/Lipreading_using_Temporal_Convolutional_Networks)).

 ## Software requirements
 Python 3.7+